3DJupp/Solartable/README.md

 |1 x|Aluminiumprofil 30x60 Nut 6 I-Typ Schwarz|H1066030LSCH|30,06 EUR|30,06 EUR|**1400 mm**|

 **Edit:** turns out i made a small mistake and the supporting bars (H1063030L2N90SCH)  were a bit too long, so i would suggest to order it in a length of 975 millimeters instead. (not too bad, but worth mentioning)

+The legs will be attached using a large angle (30 by 60 mm/H206WS60) on the two crossbars and on the panel (the frame itself) using two smaller (30 by 30 mm/H206WS30S) angles, which are in black the same color as the frame.
+The crossbars will be attached on the large 30x60 aluminium rod using two of the grey angles (30 by 30mm/H206WS30).
+For stability reasons you could also use the large angles (H206WS60), but that depends on your budget.

+I mounted the frame ifself, placed the solarpanel facing upside down, mounted the small angles on the legs.
+Finally i was able to mark the spots where i will drill some holes.
+I turnes the Frame to mount the Inverter, whic I mounted using two sliding blocks,washers and M6 Screws on the 30x60mm aluminium profile.
+Then i could drill the holes.
+Please use a spare wood part or anything else, as you should not hit the panel/glass surface usinga drillbit.

+I mounted the Microinverter HM400 using two sliding blocks,washers and M6 Screws on the 30x60mm aluminium profile.

 ## Partlist / BoM
 I used several parts to build this table.
 In this project i will utilize aluminium extrusion profiles, which were also widely known in industry usages (CNC, Robotics, 3D-Printers or any other manufacturing process)